michailmishev/SeeFood/README.md

 # SeeFood (Shazam for Food)

 ### SeeFood is a copy of an app from the 'Silicon Valley' tv show.
-Its original idea was to be 'Shazam for food', but unfortunatelly only recognise if it is a Hotdog or Not Hotdog! 🤔
+Its original idea was to be 'Shazam for food', but unfortunatelly it only recognises Hotdogs or Not Hotdogs! 🤔

 <br />

 The Application is written in Swift 4 and requires iOS11 because it uses Machine Learning for Image Recognition.
-SeeFood prompts for access to the Camera functionality and once a photo has been taken the Core ML Framework and the pre-trained Inception v3 model identify what has been captured.
-The prediction what the image shows works very accurately but in order to look like the Silicon Valley's SeeFood, the app only checks if the clasification has been a hotdog or not.
-The pre-trained ML model loads on the physical device once the application has been installed, so SeeFood doesn't requires Internet access.
+SeeFood prompts the user for access to the Camera functionality and once a photo has been taken the Core ML Framework and the pre-trained Inception v3 model identify what has been captured.
+The prediction works very accurately for everything but in order for the app to looks like the one from the tv show, it only checks if the clasification has been a hotdog or not.
+The pre-trained ML model loads on the physical device once the application has been installed, so SeeFood doesn't requires Internet access to work.

 <br />